dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 Additional types of identity claims in addition to OpenID Connect claims and Verified Credentials.

-+ **Interaction**
++ **Interaction types**

-Additional mechanisms for the Client to start an interaction with the User.
+Additional types of interactions a Client can start with the User.

-+ **Access Methods**
++ **Access Mechanisms**

-Additional mechanisms for the Client to present authorization to a resource.
+Additional mechanisms for the Client to present access tokens to a resource.

 + **Continuous Authentication**